Holding your own with the challenging people in your life

 Another Way to Build Confidence and Self Respect

-In this course we will be addressing the area of how to hold your own against a wide range of challenging people, at work or in your personal life.
+In this course, we will be focusing on building a more empowered way of expressing yourself without needing to change who you are.
+It will be about growing a new part of you so that you can hold your own against a wide range of challenging people, at work or in your personal life.

 You will be discovering that you can get much further by being straightforward and authentic.